 What types of research designs are a good fit for E4A?

 A variety of research designs can help improve the evidence base to advance health and racial equity.
-These may include randomized trials, quasi- or natural experiments, secondary analyses of existing data, grounded theory approaches, case studies, network or systems analyses, or other study designs and methods.
+These may include randomized trials, quasi- or natural experiments, secondary analyses of existing data, grounded theory approaches, case studies, network or systems analyses, Indigenous methodologies, or other study designs and methods.

 Regardless of the specific design, RWJF views evaluation as a tool to advance racial equity by applying principles of the Equitable Evaluation Framework, which stresses the importance of attention to historical and structural contexts; differential effects on subgroups; and effects on the underlying drivers of inequity.
 Moreover, evaluative work should be designed and implemented to reflect multi-cultural validity and participant ownership.
 Research that is a good fit for E4A will integrate these principles into the research approach and activities.